danggro/nowted/README.md

 Click button trash to delete folder.
 If a folder have note in it, the note will be automatically moved into "Other" folder.

+### Recent Notes Feature

+3 most updated notes are displayed in "Recent Notes" section.

+### Favorites Feature

+Give a favorite mark by clicking "Favorite" in 3 dot popup to make certain notes special.
+All favorite notes are collected in the "Favorites" folder in "More" section.

+### Archived Feature

+Archive certain note by clicking "Archive" in 3 dot popup.
+All archived notes are only displayed in "Archived Notes" folder in "More" section

 ## Deployments

 For deploying my application, I use Azure App Service, which allows for straightforward execution of Docker Compose by writing or simply copying the `docker-compose.yml` file from the application to Azure.
 Then, activate Continous Deployment, for `Azure Container Registry` can be activated directly, but for other registries like `Docker Hub`, it have to manually add Webhook URL to image repository on Docker Hub.
-But sadly my Azure Trial is expired so I don't have a live demo for this application :(.
+But sadly my Azure Trial is expired so I don't have any live demo for this application :(.

 ## Documents